ading2210/shimboot/README.md

 This table is incomplete.
 If you want to contribute a device compatibility report please create a new issue on the Github repository.

+On all devices, expect the following features to work:
+- Zram (compressed memory)
+- Disk compression with squashfs

 On all devices, the following features will not work:
 - Suspend (disabled by the kernel)
 - Swap (disabled by the kernel)